SCHILBACH Classic Retouching System Plus set

 - Umber Burnt (Ital.) as a necessary addition for the retouching of some German instruments.
 This extra-coarse-grained pigment is made, having the most transparent properties possible.

 - Tartrazine Yellow, the more colour-intensive pigment that we recommend using instead of Orange Madder in the case of retouching some Instruments from the 19th and 20th century.

 - Kassler Brown, from a very dense, opaque soil.
 We have now included this in our collection giving you the opportunity to reconstruct the purfling.
 This soil, mixed with retouching lacquer, results in the "warm" black seen on the coloured purfling.

-How to retouch
+How to retouch an instrument

 - Using a drop of alcohol from the pipette, rub the desired pigments with a glass pigment grinder on the glass plate to give as many colour nuances as possible.

 - Soak a paintbrush in alcohol and carefully extract the pigments in the desired colour spectrum from the glass plate, place these on the point of retouch.
 We recommend our high-quality Kolinsky brushes in size 3, due to its superior properties for this task.

 - In the second step, fix the pigments on the point of retouch using a brush stroke of retouching lacquer.
 If a spatial impression occurs, add Clear-Pigment to the retouching lacquer.
 For this work we recommend using our Filbert point brush, which was specially developed for this purpose.
 The specialist brush allows precise, and flat results to be achieved at the same time.